Skip to content Skip to footer

 • Two Different Storage Media: It is advisable to back up the data on two different storage media.
 This could be, for example, a local server and an external hard drive.
 Using different media minimizes the risk that both copies could be lost simultaneously due to the same event (such as hardware failure).
 Do not rely on hard drives only!

 • One Copy at an External Location: Store this third copy at a different physical location to protect it from local disasters such as fires or floods.
-While cloud storage solutions are often chosen, we recommend central storage, for example, at central IT or library services of the university/institution.
-Because they take care of the server housing and hosting, and the backups.
+While cloud storage solutions are often chosen, we recommend central storage, for example, at central IT or library services of the university/institution, as they take care of the server housing, hosting and backups.

 • Primary Copy: Store the original data on the laboratory server with regularly maintaining and backup procedures.